🔥 -20% with code NOLIMIT 🔥

 CBG oil

-CBG can be found in oil form, notably in so-called Full Spectrum oils.
-These full-spectrum oils contain all the natural cannabinoids present in the plant, increasing their potency tenfold.
-Easy to use, just use the pipette to place a few drops of oil under the tongue.
+CBG can be found in oil form, particularly in so-called full-spectrum oils.
+These full-spectrum oils contain all the natural cannabinoids present in the plant, which significantly increases their potency.
+Easy to use, simply use the dropper to place a few drops of oil under the tongue.*

 CBG flower & resins